Destination wedding switzerland

 • Golden hour – 7pm to 8pm

-• Beautiful contrasts: spring in the valley, winter above
+• Beautiful contrasts: spring in the valley, winter up top

-• Higher trails often not yet accessible – plan carefully
+• Higher trails often not open yet – plan carefully

 Swiss Elopement Photographer 1